 css-discuss), I've built up a reputation for knowing a thing or two about CSS.

-- I discovered at some point that I really enjoy travelling to other places, getting up in front of groups of people, and talking about subjects I know well.
+- I discovered at some point that I enjoy travelling to other places, getting up in front of groups of people, and talking about subjects I know well.
 So far, presentations have happened in the United States, Europe, and Australia.
 Currently seeking opportunities on the other four continents (maybe the South Pole needs a better Web site!) in addition to your city.
 Interested?
 E-mail me (see above)!

 - Your Father's Oldsmobile

 - Every Wednesday morning from 1996 through 2005, I did a two-hour radio show on WRUW-FM 91.1.
 The show covered music recorded between 1920-1950, roughly speaking, so you could enjoy big band, swing, blues, jazz, and other gems from that period.
 The page now contains a number of lo-fi archives of shows.